 This programme is designed to develop a student's knowledge, understanding, cognitive and practical skills and key transferable skills at Level 6.
-Regular work will be completed in the animal management centre with a range of species, in particular to assess welfare and complete behaviour experiments.
 A range of teaching styles and activities will be used to reflect the diversity of the group's learning needs.
-These include lectures, tutorials and seminars, student-led seminars, practical classes, literature and field-based research, educational visits, specialist external lectures, directed self-study, working in groups, and e-learning technologies including the use of Moodle;- the VLE.
-The teaching and learning strategies selected enable the development of reflective and critical approaches to the study of animal behaviour and welfare.
+These include lectures, tutorials and seminars, student-led seminars, practical classes, literature and field-based research, educational visits, specialist external lectures, directed self-study, working in groups, and e-learning technologies including the use of Moodle; the VLE.
+Students will complete various practical tasks across the college estate in the woodlands, heathland and farmlands and work with species of important conservation value such as red squirrels.
+The teaching and learning strategies selected enable the development of reflective and critical approaches to the study of wildlife & conservation.
 The ultimate goal of student learning is the considered application of knowledge and skills together with an appreciation of the integrative nature of the subject areas in an appropriate context.
 This range of strategies accommodates different learning styles and enables the programme delivery to be more inclusive, engaging and interesting for all.